 In an alternate version of 2022, the world is a wasteland, towns fortified, bandits roaming the streets.
 Bandits and survivors.
 Bandits, survivors, and… ah yes: you, the Freeway Fighter.
 Your mission, apart from ensuring you and your ride both remain in one piece?
 To fetch fuel from the far-distant oil refinery at San Anglo and bring it back to the peaceful town of New Hope.
 Might sound simple, and on paper it certainly is.
 Reality, however, is much harsher, as you’re about to discover.

-Provided the dice roll in your favor and you don’t make a wrong turn or a bad choice somewhere, seeing how this is very much a classic Fighting Fantasy gamebook… with a unique twist or two.
+Provided the dice roll in your favour and you don’t make a wrong turn or a bad choice somewhere, seeing how this is very much a classic Fighting Fantasy gamebook… with a unique twist or two.
 See, while most other Fighting Fantasy titles revolve around maintaining your character’s health – perhaps another aspect like sanity, too – this one puts you behind the wheel of a genuine combat vehicle: a Dodge Interceptor!
 Groovy name for an equally groovy ride – provided you manage to care for and keep it up to speed.
 Otherwise, well, it’ll be a real short trip.

 Dune buggies, helicopters, motorbikes, and lawless bandits are just some of the trials you’ll face in this extremely hostile world, exactly like that of Ian Livingstone’s 1985 print original.
 But while nothing was removed for this adaptation, a lot was most certainly… added.